eclipse-ibeji/ibeji/docs/tutorials/consumer/README.md

     ) -> Result<EndpointInfo, String> {..}
     ```

     The `discover_digital_twin_provider_using_ibeji` function is called in the main function to discover the provider's endpoints for the signals *ambient air temperature* and *is air conditioning active*, as well as the command *show notification*.
-This Rust sample digital twin consumer shows the process of discovering a digital twin provider with the In-Vehicle Digital Twin Service.
+This Rust sample digital twin consumer shows how to discover a digital twin provider that uses gRPC and supports the desired operations of the digital twin consumer.

-1. When trying to discover a digital twin provider for an in-vehicle signal or command, your digital twin consumer can refer to the in-vehicle signal or command [code of your in-vehicle digital twin model](../in_vehicle_model/README.md#3-translating-dtdl-to-code).

 ## 3. Add Managed Subscribe to Digital Twin Consumer